sonata-project/SonataAdminBundle/docs/reference/action_list.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. note::

-    This only makes sense when the prefix path is made of entities, not collections.
+    This only makes sense when the prefix path is made of models, not collections.

 If you need to display only one field from a sub model or embedded object in a dedicated column, you can simply use the dot-separated notation::